quoxlabs/website/vision.md

 # quox

-We envision a fundamentally new way to develop desktop applications for Windows, macOS, and Linux from the same code base.
+With quox (pronouced like _quarks_), we envision a fundamentally new way to develop desktop applications for Windows, macOS, and Linux from the same code base.

-## What We Have

-quox (pronouced like _quarks_) is more than an idea.
-We have a concrete [plan](./plan).

-However, there is no demo yet.

-We have implemented many individual parts of quox already, but there are still some core components that are missing.

 ## What We Want

 [Electron](https://www.electronjs.org/) was a major step forward towards cross-platform applications.
 However, it is successful despite a number of serious drawbacks, mainly regarding performance, developer experience, and security.

-quox fixes all of them at once by rethinking the entire stack.
+quox fixes all of them at once by rethinking the entire stack of technologies.

 Instead of taking HTML, CSS, and JavaScript, and bundling both Node and Chromium with it into a gigantic executable, you can take a TSX file and run it directly.
 Windowing, layouting, composing, rendering, and input handling are all done via library calls.